-- Refine history and physical, as well as assessment and management skills.
+- Refine history taking, physical examination, as well as assessment and management skills

-- Obtain introduction into practice management skills, in an outpatient and inpatient setting, with respect to clinic management, billing, coding, etc.
+- Obtain introduction into practice management skills, in an outpatient and inpatient setting, with respect to clinic management, billing, coding and so on

-- Attend daily rounds with the resident group and family medicine consultant.
+- Attend daily rounds with the resident group and family medicine staff.

 - Complete comprehensive history and physical examinations on patients admitted.

 - Formulate comprehensive assessments, differential diagnosis and treatment plans for each patient admitted to the hospital service.

 - Present patients each morning on rounds, as well as follow the patient through the entire course of care.

 - Attend all applicable conferences and resident seminars while on inpatient or outpatient services.